Restaurant Menu Pricing Guide + Ingredient Costing Tips

 In order to come up with a profitable price structure for your menu, and decide which menu items are worth selling, you must first figure out your restaurant's food cost projections and expenses including labor and overhead.
 With these expenses outlined as part of your feasibility study, you can figure out how to price your menu in order to achieve a certain profit.
 Typically, table service restaurants spend between 28 and 35% of their revenue on food in order to stay profitable.
 This figure is referred to as the food cost percentage.

-Download our free food cost percentage template.
+Download our free food cost calculator template.

 Example